I've cried a lot since hearing about the shootings, in fact, who hasn't?

 They all began clapping excitedly

-and as they did this,
+and as they did

 I noticed that James was slowly picking up his lowered head.